 The Unbeatable Mind coaching certification program is taking applications right now.
 This program is invaluable for leadership of all kinds, both business, coach, consultant or manager.
 It will also be essential if you are interested in starting either a full-time or part-time coaching business.
 The next program starts soon, so to find out more, go to unbeatablemind.com/coaching.

 Dr. Parsley’s sleep remedy was designed to help Navy SEALs to overcome some of the sleep challenges that they have as hard-charging individuals.
 Doc Parsley believes that proper sleep and recovery is absolutely essential to maintain our ability to perform at a high level.
 His sleep “cocktail” includes a number of supplements to provide our bodies with chemicals naturally produced by the brain to encourage sleep.
-Right now Sleep Remedy is offering a month free, so go to sleepremedy.com and use the code “unbeatablemind” at the checkout to get a month worth for free during this very limited time event.
+And he’s offering Unbeatable Mind listeners 10% off by using the code UNBEATABLE at checkout at sleepremedy.com.

 Mark is a fan of the CBD oil products from Mission Farms.
 He has started using it on his knees to reduce the pain and swelling that comes from a workout.
 Their organic products will effectively allow you to manage stress in muscles and joints so that you can go further with your workouts.
 Go to missionfarmscbd.com/unbeatable and use the code “unbeatable” to save $10 on your order.